paulklemm/regression-heatmap-paper/Cover Letter.md

 A first contribution is a description of the target domain data and tasks.
 The manuscript then presents a technique for knowledge discovery in cohort study data sets with user-defined target features (diseases).
 At the core of the technique is an overview 3D visual encoding of the whole dataset, followed by an interface for adjusting the regression model formulas.
 The solution may be indeed simple, but that is not necessarily a weakness: when working with domain experts, "complex" is not necessarily better.
 The work features a useful application which relies on three domain experts, and there are at least two valuable design lessons learned.
 Last but not least, the system front-end is web based, and the entire system is publicly available, which facilitates broader use of this work.

 If the solution is not particularly striking or novel, the decision to do it in 3D is still interesting, and the manuscript still stands as a design study.
 For a design study the contributions, as stated in the paper introduction, would need to be either revised, or better supported by evidence in the methods and results.
 Munzner's Nested Design Model might be of help here -- are the contributions really visualization techniques (a visualization technique would have application across multiple domains), are they at the algorithmic level, or do they consist of selecting appropriate visual encodings from a possible array of options?

+<i><font color='green'>

+  * This feedback led to a substantial revision of Section **4 Regression Cube Analysis of Cohort Study Data** and **5 System Design** to incorporate how user feedback affected the design decisions.
+See [Support Design Decisions with Expert Feedback] for details.
+  * Also, as suggested, the contributions were revised to capture the different levels of Munzners "A Nested Model for Visualization Design and Validation".

+</i></font>

 The manuscript could be further strengthened by better structuring the domain requirements to include the web and security issues which are currently discussed too late in the paper.
 In terms of related work, similar domain analysis and related visualization work, with epidemiology as the target domain, was featured here: http://www.computer.org/csdl/trans/tg/2013/12/ttg2013122916-abs.html and should be discussed in this context.